 Hello, hello!
 Did everyone have a nice Thanksgiving?
 It’s hard to believe it is over already, but as retailers have been telling us for months now, Christmas time is in full swing!
-Over the weekend we broke out all of our decorations and got to work making our house feel like Christmas.
+Over the weekend we broke out all of our decorations and got to work making our house feel like Christmas, which included me tackling this no sew, DIY Faux Fur Christmas Wreath.
 If you follow me on Instagram, you know we were MAJORLY distracted by the Harry Potter marathon on TV.
 Seriously.
 I get sucked in EVERY time!
-Even though our Christmas tree sits half decorated as I write this, I did finally get to making this faux fur Christmas wreath I dreamed up last year!
+Even though our Christmas tree sits half decorated as I write this, I did finally get around to making this faux fur Christmas wreath I dreamed up last year!
 Talk about procrastination huh?
 The good news is the wreath is done and I am going to show you how I did it.
 And the best part is, no sewing and no glue!
 Win, win.
 And don’t forget, if you love an image hover over it and save to Pinterest!

 Please note, this post contains affiliate links but at no cost to you.
 For more information, please see my policies.

 Sewing Scissors (they need to be pretty sharp for this type of fabric)

 I started off by spray painting my letters.
 I used a silver and gold metallic which gave it a champagne color.
 I chose two colors because 1) I already had them left over from other projects and 2) I liked the idea of a muted metallic rather than just silver or just gold.

 First, I sprayed the letters liberally with the silver.

 Then I came back and lightly sprayed them with the gold.
 I have to be honest, I am not a huge fan of this gold Valspar spray paint because the spray somehow goes everywhere and rubs off a little when its dry.
 So if you don’t already have some on hand, I would probably stick to the Rustoleum.

 Once the letters were dry, I moved on to the wreath itself.